birdneststream/asciibird/README.md

 ASCIIBIRD is mostly usable.
 There are some bugs however to note at the moment.
 Refreshing the page seems to fix most strange things.

 * Importer could be re-written with regex
-* That inverted black / white bug when exporting, happens if fg or bg is null
+* That inverted black / white bug when exporting, happens if fg or bg is null (this maybe fixed with the recent work)

-* Having more than a few layers depending on ascii size will slow things down, until the `fillNullBlocks` is refactored.
- * CHUNKED DIFF ENGINE
- * Redo ctrl Y is COOKED (not working) - redo the undo and redo with this new system
 ## Focusing on Now / Roadmap

+* We can store chunked editing differences!
+Just need to fix up undo and redo with this new system.

+* Warning to the user for width and clipping, on export
+ * Optimise the export code to use less chars

 * More Context Menus (right click menu)
   * Brushes Canvas right click
   * ASCII right click

 * Review encodings check on file import - UTF8 vs Latin something

-## AFTER the above stuff is done

-* Warning to the user for width and clipping
- * Optimise the export code to use less chars
 # Keyboard Shortcuts

 ## ASCII Editing